no-stack-dub-sack/apexdox-vs-code/README.md

 </p>

 ## ApexDoc2 Sample Documentation
 Check out our ApexDoc2 sample docs to get a feel for what ApexDoc2 documentation looks like: https://apexdoc2-sample-docs.surge.sh.
 The repository that these docs were created from lives [here](https://github.com/no-stack-dub-sack/apexdoc2-sample-app).
 If you'd like to easily test out different settings, install the extension and clone the repo; the settings are checked-in in the `.vscode/settings.json` file.
-Run `ApexDoc2: Run` from the command pallette, and `ApexDoc2: Open Docs` to generate new documentation and preview your changes locally!
+Run `ApexDoc2: Run` from the command pallette, and `ApexDoc2: Open Docs` to generate new documentation and preview your changes locally.

 ## Commands
 You can launch the following commands via the command pallette (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>):